Favourited 1275 times

 Work awayers will benefit from a diverse range of activities on the island gardening, building, fencing and dry stone walling, tree and vegetable planting and weeding. general maintenance and work on fabric of the croft house.

-We are vegetarians so we would not be cooking meat just in case this is something you need to know.
+We eat plants so we would not be cooking meat just in case this is something you need to know.
 Work awayers will have access to the kayaks, bicycles, sailing and hill walking as well as social events and activities, meeting lots of different people. opportunities also to learn about recycling, the environment , nature, horticulture tree planting and learning traditional building techniques.
 Mike runs his own Landscape Architecture business so for the right person interested in a career in Landscape Architecture the discussion is very beneficial.

 On days off volunteers can explore the island by foot or bike also possible trips to nearby Glencoe on the mainland, Workaways can visit other islands too, for example Mull or Kerrera and borrow camping equipment from us.
 Theres lots to see in Oban and it is possible to take a bus to Kilmartin which is super interesting.